ESTHERADESANYA/LIT_DOCUMENTATION/README.md

 ### TOOLS USED
 Microsoft Excel [Download Here](https://www.microsoft.com)
-- 1 For Data Cleaning
+1. For Data Cleaning
-- 2 For Analysing
+2. For Analysing
-- 3 For Visualization
+3. For Visualization
 - SQL-Structured Query Language for quering of data
 - Gifthub for building portfolio

+### Data Ceaning and Preparation
+In the intial phase of the Data Cleaning and preparation: we perform the following action
+1. Data loading and inspection
+2. Handling missing variables
+3. Data cleaning and formatting